 “Because Black women use hair straightening or relaxer products more frequently and tend to initiate use at earlier ages than other races and ethnicities, these findings may be even more relevant for them.”

 – Che-Jung Chang, Ph.D., an Author on the New Study

 Historically, hair straightening and relaxer products were intentionally marketed toward communities of color as a way of achieving an unfair Eurocentric beauty standard.

 At Sokolove Law, we know the pain and suffering that people experience when injuries and injustice occur.
 We have a long track record of holding those responsible for that suffering accountable.

-Lawsuits have already been filed against L’Oréal and other hair straightener manufacturers, and there’s still time for you to take action if you or a loved one were diagnosed with uterine cancer.
+Lawsuits have already been filed against L'Oréal and other hair straightener manufacturers — but there’s still time for you to take action if you or a loved one were diagnosed with uterine cancer.

 See If You Can Take Action

 If you used chemical hair straighteners and developed cancer, you can learn about your legal options — for free.
 Take the first steps toward justice now.